You Can Rent a Private Island in America's Newest National Park – and It Comes With Beaches, Trails, and a Cozy Cabin

 "Mostly what you hear is the river rushing by," Lathroum said.
 "When you rent the cabin, you're getting exclusive access to the island, which has paths that are well-manicured, but still feels like you're out in the wild.
 The cabin lets out right onto a sandy beach and has a fire pit.
 It's really an amazing place."

 But paddling isn't the only way to explore this new national park.
 Island renters can head to shore for a day of sightseeing across the gorge's southern end.
-Highlights like Sandstone Falls, the river's largest waterfall, is a scenic 15-minute drive north of Hinton.
+Sandstone Falls, the river's largest waterfall, is a scenic 15-minute drive north of Hinton.
 Pipestem Resort State Park is another nearby oasis for adrenaline junkies, with nine zip lines soaring across West Virginia's Bluestone River Gorge.
 For even more hair-raising experiences, hire a guide like River Expeditions to enjoy New River Gorge's famed whitewater rafting.

 Of course, with a private island all to yourself — not to mention Southern hospitality, including complimentary quiches, fresh fruit, and coffee upon arrival — it may be tough to leave Coney Island at all.